floydhub/floyd-docs/docs/getstarted/core_concepts.md

 ### Why keep datasets separate from code?

-A data scientist you tweak your code often during the process of creating a deep-learning model.
+As a data scientist you tweak your code often during the process of creating a deep-learning model.
 However, you don't change the underlying data nearly as often, if at all.